 Under Section 5.4.6 (2) of the German Corporate Governance Code, performance-based remuneration is to be paid to Supervisory Board members based on the sustained performance of the company.
 This is generally understood as a multi-year basis for calculating performance-based remuneration.
 Biotest AG does not comply with this recommendation.
 Pursuant to Section 16 (1) (b) of the Articles of Association the Supervisory Board members receive an annual variable remuneration for each past financial year based on the amount of the dividend paid.
 Biotest AG is of the opinion that the currently determined variable remuneration of the Supervisory Board is appropriate with regard to the calculation basis and amount.
 In the event that the Company comes to the conclusion in its regularly scheduled review of the remuneration system that the performance-based remuneration should be adjusted, the recommendation set forth in Section 5.4.6 (2) of the German Corporate Governance Code will be incorporated into its analysis.

-An amendment to Section 6.3 and since 5 May 2015, Section 6.2, respectively, of the German Corporate Governance Code requires that shares or related financial instruments held by the Board of Management and the Supervisory Board members now are disclosed separately in the Corporate Governance Report by the Board of Management and the Supervisory Board, if it directly or indirectly holds more than 1 % of the shares issued.
+Section 6.2 of the German Corporate Governance Code requires that shares or related financial instruments held by the Board of Management and the Supervisory Board members now are disclosed separately in the Corporate Governance Report by the Board of Management and the Supervisory Board, if it directly or indirectly holds more than 1 % of the shares issued.
 Dr. Schleussner, Deputy Chairwoman of the Supervisory Board, controls OGEL GmbH, which, to the knowledge of the Company, holds approx. 50.03 % of the issued ordinary shares of the Company.
 She therefore indirectly holds 50.03 % of the ordinary shares of Biotest AG.
 Information regarding this can be found in the Group Management Report under “Explanatory notes in accordance with Section 315 (4) of the German Commercial Code (HGB)".
 The combined total of the shares held by other members of the Supervisory Board as well as by Board of Management members is below 1 % of the ordinary shares issued by the Company.
 The Company does not consider it necessary to repeat the information contained in the Group Management Report in the Corporate Governance Report.
 It does not follow the recommendation in this respect.

 |For the Board of Management